Here is a list of Paris travel tips and hacks that helped me navigate the city for four months!

 Every zone is subjected to a different price.

 Zone 1-2 is central Paris (Light yellow area on the map).
 The majority of metro stations are within this zone.
 After these two zones, the RER Regional Express Network will provide access to other zones, such as Zone 5, where the Charles de Gaulle airport is located.
 For a more thorough read on zones and transportation, here is a great article that will give you a better understanding of Paris’s metro system.

 The French government loves to help us kids and will subsidize a bulk of the cost for an annual pass.
 While the benefits are great, the bureaucratic process can be a headache.
 To get the application forms, visit one of the offices in a metro station and ask for the forms for Carte Imagine’R (you will need a valid photo id, a passport-sized photo, school enrollment info and a French bank account reference).

 These cards may take a few months to be delivered to your address, which is rather annoying since finding a place in Paris isn’t always easy.
 However, tickets with Carte Imagine’R ends up being half the price of Navigo (the regular metro pass).
 It also provides a lot of benefits.

 I took the taxi once, it starts at EUR 4 and is EUR 1.25/km.
-While I feel for the taxi industry, Uber, is just a lot more budget friendly for my student wallet.
 Like North America, Uber is really convenient in Paris.

 Traveling between Cities